-Pending RPL for qualifications that have not yet been awarded does not meet the progression requirements.
+Pending RPL for qualifications yet to be awarded does not meet the progression requirements.
 If you request to progress based on pending RPL, you will be told to wait until the RPL is awarded before you can progress.

 To progress to FHEQ Level 5 modules, you must have: